Fiji – FAQs

 6. What tanks are available for guest use?

 12l aluminium tanks are standard aboard Fiji Siren.
 We have 4 x 15l tanks available for guest use free of charge; pre-booking is recommended to ensure the tank is available for you.
-Each tank is suitable for both DIN and International regulators with no need for separate adapter.
+Each tank is suitable for both DIN and YOKE International regulators.

 7. What kind of food is served on board the Fiji Siren?